The Cumulus Teneqa 850 Large is a longer version of the revolutionary advanced, lightweight winter down sleeping bag, weighing in at only 1330g.

 As a guide, the "Comfort" rating indicates the range at which a woman gets a comfortable night’s sleep, the "Limit of Comfort" rating indicates the range at which a man gets a comfortable night’s sleep and the "Extreme" rating indicates a range at which a woman is protected from hypothermia.
 The Extreme rating is basically a survival rating and it is not advisable to rely on this for general use.

 More Help?
-For further assistance on choosing your down sleeping bag, please view this article explaining fill power, the pros and cons of down over synthetic insulation and more info on caring for your bag available to view here: Down Sleeping Bags.
+For further assistance on choosing your down sleeping bag, please view this article explaining fill power, the pros and cons of down over synthetic insulation and more info on caring for your bag available to view here: A Guide to Down Sleeping Bags.

 This model’s closest comparison would be a Rab Neutrino 800, although of course this bag provides an extra 50g of down and is a fair bit warmer.